ninjatux/maiordomus/README.md

 `npm install -g maiordomus`

 ##Usage
-Maiordomus can be launched from the command using the following arguments:
+Maiordomus can be launched from the command line using the following arguments:

 * **environment**, mandatory, used to select the environment to work on.
 Environment must exist in the config file.
 * **task**, mandatory, used to choose wich task to perform on the given environment.
 Task must be defined in the maiordomus folder.